 For students looking for their first ensemble experience, check out Preparatory Strings!
 Small class sizes and an emphasis on building strong fundamentals of string technique, ensemble playing, and musicianship are the hallmarks of Preparatory Strings.
 Dr. Lindsay Wright, a string specialist with years of experience in small-group instruction, leads Preparatory Strings in a curriculum that balances the individual and group aspects of playing.

-New in 2018-19, the HPYS Chamber Music Program brings an exciting new facet of playing to the HPYS experience.
+The HPYS Chamber Music Program offers students opportunities to develop skills essential to both solo and large ensemble playing.
 Small ensembles of three to five students meet weekly with professional performers and educators in the Chicago area to learn the intricacies of performing both as soloists (one person per part) and ensemble players (playing with a group).
 Currently, only sting players who are members of Youth Symphony or have auditioned to be a part of Chamber Music are eligible for Chamber Music, but stay tuned for expansions to the program in upcoming seasons.

 Made up of intermediate string players in middle and high school, String Orchestra gives students a chance to focus on string-specific technique while playing and performing in an ensemble setting.
 Under the guidance of violinist Dr. Lindsay Wright, students benefit from individual attention and expert pedagogy as they grow as string players and well-rounded musicians.